mmomtchev/hadron-swig-napi-example-project/README.md

 In the near future, it will become the default build when a user installs the package.

-Currently, you should expect some rough edges - especially on Windows - the two workarounds in `meson.build` are a good example for this type of problems.
+Currently, you should expect some rough edges - especially on Windows - the workaround in `meson.build` is an example for this type of problems.

 # Publishing and prebuilt binaries